neilenns-projects/zse-training-academy/content/developing-s1/equipment-suffixes/index.md

 ### Common equipment suffixes

-As a clearance delivery controller, it is your responsibility to how each one suffix affects what the aircraft can fly.
-When validating a flight plan use the equipment suffix to take into account the aircraft's **navigation** and **RVSM** capability.
+As a clearance delivery controller, it is your responsibility to understand how each suffix affects what the aircraft can fly.
+When validating a flight plan, use the equipment suffix to take into account the aircraft's **navigation** and **RVSM** capability.

 | Suffix | Description                                     | Notes                                                                                                                                                                                                                                           |
 | ------ | ----------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |